 Via plane, train, or automobile, the transportation sector supports nearly 10 percent of the U.S. GDP and transports nearly 20 billion tons in goods annually.
 Over the past couple of years, the industry has grown in complexity in logistical chains, production, facility and manufacturing partners, and plant management operations.

 As a result of such growth, the industry has shifted to more automated processes, turning paper documents into digital formats, and using advanced analytics to address customer needs.
 Those efforts have placed more transportation systems online.
-With the expansion of the transportation industry into the digital domain, it has become even more alluring and accessible to cybercriminals.
+With the expansion of the transportation industry into the digital domain, transportation cyber security has become more important than ever before.

-- Maersk: Peyta malware variant infected the IT systems of the world’s largest shipping company with 600 container vessels handling 15% of the world’s seaborne trade in June 2017.
+- Maersk: Petya malware variant infected the IT systems of the world’s largest shipping company with 600 container vessels handling 15% of the world’s seaborne trade in June 2017.

 - LOT: A Polish airline canceled 10 flights due to an attack against the airline’s ground computer systems at Warsaw’s Okecie airport in June 2015.